camerond/jquery-minical/README.markdown

               - `th`
           - `tbody`
             - `tr`
+              - `td.minical_day` for each day
+              - `td.minical_day_[m_d_yYYY]` a unique class (e.g. `minical_day_1_1_2011`) for each day
+              - `td.minical_today` for the current day
-              - `td.minical_previous_day` for shown days of previous month
+              - `td.minical_past_month` for days of previous month
-              - `td.minical_upcoming_day` for shown days of next month
+              - `td.minical_future_month` for days of next month
-              - `td.minical_day` for current day
+              - `td.minical_disabled` for unselectable days
-              - `td.minical_selected` for selected day
+              - `td.minical_selected` for the currently selected day in inputs/dropdowns
+              - `td.minical_highlighted` for the currently highlighted day
                 - `a`

+## Options

+- `offset`: positions calendar relative to the bottom-left corner of the input
+  - `x` defaults to 0
+  - `y` defaults to 5
+- `trigger`: a string selector to specify a trigger element (like the calendar icon in the examples).
+It can be a child or sibling of the element on which you call `.minical()`.
+- `align_to_trigger`: set to `true` to align the calendar to the trigger instead of the input.
+(Defaults to true if a trigger is available)
+- `read_only`: makes the date/text input only modifiable by the calendar (defaults to true)
+- `date_format`: allows you to output a custom date format from the chosen Date object (defaults to MM/DD/YYYY)
+- `from` and `to`: date objects specifying min and max valid dates (defaults to null, autodetected if using dropdowns)
+- `date_changed`: callback that fires after the input or dropdowns have changed value
+- `month_drawn`: callback that fires when a new month is rendered

+### If you're using `<select>` tags (like in the second example above):

+- `dropdowns.month`, `dropdowns.day`, `dropdowns.year` string selectors specifying each select tag

-### Can you make it animate / display more than one month / select a range / display on the page permanently / select the time also / fix me a delicious omelet?
+## Sweet!
+Can you make it animate / display more than one month / select a range / display on the page permanently / select the time also / fix me a delicious omelet?

 I'll be adding features as required by Hashrocket projects, and don't have any intention of reaching feature parity with a robust platform like jQuery UI.
-Just use the Datepicker if you need that stuff (I'm not certain whether it makes omelets, however).
+Just use the jQuery UI Datepicker if you need that stuff (I'm not certain whether it makes omelets, however).